enxzistov/USERBOT-FOR-TELEGTAMM/README.md

-# USERBOT-FOR-TELEGTAMM
+# USERBOT-FOR-TELEGRAMM
-user bot for
+user bot for TELEGRAMM

 # DOWLOADING
 need api_id and api_hash to work.